This post may contain affiliate links. Please read our disclosure policy.

 Traditional Simple Syrup (Ater)

-In its most original form, Ater is made with water, white sugar, blossom water, rose water, and lemon juice.
+In its most original form, Ater is made with water, white sugar, orange blossom water, rose water, and lemon juice.
 Pretty simple and straightforward.

-Your aromatic flavors come from the rose and blossom water.
+Your aromatic flavors come from the rose and orange blossom water.
 You can uses either one or both for a more powerful flavor!

 Brown Simple Syrup